allenai/vila/README.md

     # table in the corresponding folder.
   ```

-**Note**: this evaluation toolkits might take a long time to run as calculing the group entropy may take long.
+**Note**: this evaluation toolkit might take a long time to run as calculating the group entropy may take long.

 ## Note